Data Centers in Albert Lea

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: There are no direct cloud on-ramps within Albert Lea as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via the primary regional hub in Minneapolis, accessible through private network interconnects or wavelength services.
+Businesses access major cloud providers like AWS, Google Cloud, and Microsoft Azure through private network extensions to interconnection hubs in Minneapolis.

 Power Analysis

-Average Cost Of Power: The industrial electricity rate in the region is approximately $0.08/kWh as of 2021.
-This competitive pricing makes Albert Lea an attractive location for managing the significant power expenses associated with data center operations.
+Average Cost Of Power: The average industrial electricity rate is approximately $0.08/kWh as of 2021.
+This competitive pricing provides a significant cost advantage for compute-heavy operations compared to many other US markets.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Minnesota offers a compelling sales tax exemption on data center equipment, software, and electricity for qualifying facilities.
-This incentive directly lowers the capital and operational costs of deploying and maintaining critical IT infrastructure.
+Tax Advantage For Data Centers: Minnesota provides a significant sales tax exemption for qualifying data centers on IT equipment, software, and electricity.
+This incentive substantially lowers the upfront capital investment and ongoing operational costs for new and expanding facilities.

 Natural Disaster Risk